How to Tell If Your Dog is Healthy

 Physical Examination

 A physical examination is an important part of taking care of your dog.
 It can help you identify potential health risks and take steps to prevent them.
-Your veterinarian will check your dog’s body for abnormalities during a physical exam.
+During a physical exam, your veterinarian will check your dog’s body for abnormalities.
 They will also listen to your dog’s heart and lungs and feel their abdomen.
 Veterinarians may also check the following body parts of your dog:

 • Dog’s ears for possible ear infection